AlexisMaizel/MorphoBlend/Readme.md

 - press `Import` or `Export`

 **3D connectivity graph:** This will generate the graph of cell connectivity: adjacent cells are nodes linked by an edge.
+Note: the area of contact between two cells is stored as an  edge attribute.

 - Ticking `Extract for all cells` will generate the graph of cell connectivity for  every single cells, not just the selected ones.
 - Press `Generate` to start the process. (!) **Beware** this can be long!
 - Once  tracking data exist, pressing `Draw` to visualise the resulting graph
 - To erase the track data, click `Clear`.

-The connectivity data can  be exported / imported:
+The connectivity data can  be exported / imported in `JSON`:

 - select the path
 - press `Import` or `Export`